DigasNikas/lenskit-app-rec/README.md

 # LensKit Aptoide Project

 This project is prepared to run a Item-Item Colaborative Filtering algorithm querying by item instead of user.
-To extensive datasets several objects had to be serialized so memory is not an issue.
+To process extensive datasets several objects had to be serialized so memory is not an issue.
 To speed up the training and the testing parallelization of Item-Item has been done so it can take the most out of the hardware.

 The algorithm configuration is at the basket.groovy file, where we set every parameter